North-West Rebellion: Demographics

-The course of the rebellion and its suppression
+Course and suppression

 On March 18, 1885, Riel, Gabriel Dumont, Honoré Jackson (a.k.a.
 Will Jackson), and others set up the Provisional Government of Saskatchewan.
 Riel had been invited in to lead the movement but he turned it into a military action with a heavily religious tone, thereby alienating the Catholic clergy, the whites, nearly all of the First Nations, and most of the Métis.
 He had a force of a couple hundred Métis and a smaller number of First Nations at Batoche in May, confronting isolated groups of armed settlers, HBC trading posts and NWMP detachments, and two small militia units at Winnipeg.

 Reports of the provisional government were discredited at Ottawa and at first thought to be a device of the Liberal party, but on March 23 Prime Minister Macdonald publicly confirmed the news of the rebellion.
 Immediately the federal government sent Major General Frederick Middleton, the commander of the Canadian Militia, to Winnipeg, where a militia unit, the 90th Winnipeg Rifles, and a militia artillery unit, the Winnipeg Field Battery, already existed.
 Eventually, over a period of many weeks, Middleton brought 3,000 troops to the West, and incorporated another 2,000, mostly English-Canadian volunteers, and 500 North-West Mounted Police into his force.
-They were formed into three columns that independently marched north from the line of the CPR.
+They were formed into three columns that independently marched north from separate points along the CPR main-line.

-In March 1885, a skirmish broke out between the Canadian Militia, the North-West Mounted Police (NWMP), and Métis and aboriginal warriors.
+In March 1885, the Battle of Duck Lake broke out between the Canadian Militia, the North-West Mounted Police (NWMP), and Métis and aboriginal warriors.

 Hearing that rebels had seized Duck Lake, a settlement near Batoche, a force of 90 Prince Albert Volunteers and North-West Mounted Police, led by their superintendent Leif Newry Fitzroy Crozier, set off from Fort Carlton on March 26 to confront the rebels.
 They were stopped and turned back by 150 to 200 Métis and Aboriginal fighters, under the command of Gabriel Dumont, in the Battle of Duck Lake.

 On March 30, a group of armed Cree, short of food due to declining bison populations, approached Battleford.
 The inhabitants fled to the nearby North-West Mounted Police post at Fort Battleford.
 The Cree then took food and supplies from the abandoned stores and houses.

 In March, Fort Carlton was destroyed by fire accidentally as it was being evacuated.